Understanding Public Services in Tamil Nadu An Institutional Perspective

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Srinivasan, Vivek, "Understanding Public Services in Tamil Nadu An Institutional Perspective" (2010).
 Social Science - Dissertations.
-Paper 175.
+175.